Jiří Průcha

 Jiří Průcha (born 10 August 1955) is a Czech former professional tennis player.

 Born in Prague, Průcha was based in West Germany during his career and had a best singles ranking of 298 in the world.
-At the Stuttgart Grand Prix tournament in 1978 he had a 6–0, 6–1 first round win over Jan Kodes.
+At the Stuttgart Grand Prix tournament in 1978 he had a 6–0, 6–1 first round win over Jan Kodeš.
 Another of his best wins was against Patrick Proisy at Hamburg in 1979.